Gussak/ArxLaetansMod/README.md

 PS.: the hologram.asl has many tests for this.

 https://github.com/Gussak/ArxLibertatis/compare/PR_ModdingScriptsWithLoadOrder
-for modding .asl scripts with load order.
+Mod .asl scripts with load order.
-1) Prepend an override to GoTo/GoSub calls or events into existing .asl scripts while following a mod load order.
+1) Auto-patches a script using the patch command line from a diff file.
-2) Auto-patches a script using the patch command line from a diff file.
+2) Prepend an override to GoTo/GoSub calls or events into existing .asl scripts while following a mod load order.
 So it is now possible to just apply minor changes instead of having to override full scripts.
-Env var ARX_MODDING=1 grants changes to .asl and mod files will be detected, otherwise cached modded files prevails.
+Set environment variable ARX_MODDING=1 to grant changes to .asl and mod files will be detected everytime, otherwise cached modded files prevails.

-Obs.: tests can be found at: https://github.com/Gussak/ArxLaetansMod/tree/main/tests/ScriptsOverridingAndPatching
+Obs.: tests for the above PR, for now can be found at: https://github.com/Gussak/ArxLaetansMod/tree/main/tests/ScriptsOverridingAndPatching

 https://github.com/Gussak/ArxLibertatis/compare/PR_CalcCommand
 new Calc command that can nest calculations also in multi-lines with comments